 - A. Roof Design.
 Self-storage buildings shall have a mansard, gable, hip, or gambrel roof design.
 A flat roof is prohibited. - B. Ingress/Egress.
 Entrances and exits shall be designed in accordance with the requirements of the Isabella County Road Department.
 Self-storage facilities shall have direct access to a paved public road.
 Local traffic movements shall be accommodated within the site so that entering and exiting vehicles can make normal and uncomplicated movements onto or off of the public road. - C. Screening.
 Evergreen screening shall be required whenever a self-storage facility is located within two hundred fifty (250) feet of a residentially zoned property.
 Screening shall consist of evergreen trees, not less than eight (8) feet in height at the time of planting, planted and maintained in live condition not less than fifteen (15) feet on-center (see Section 10). - D. Dimensions.
-The maximum length of any self-storage building shall be two hundred fifty (250) feet. - E. Recreational Vehicle Storage as an Accessory Use.
-Storage outside of the self-storage buildings in a Business District shall be prohibited, except for limited outdoor storage of recreational vehicles as defined in Section 2.2, which shall be allowed as an accessory use subject to the following limitations: - 1.
-Outdoor storage of recreational vehicles shall be incidental in character and subordinate to the principal use on the site. - 2.
-The outdoor storage area shall be located outside of all required setback areas, secured within a fence or a wall that conforms to Section 7.6 (Fences and Walls), and fully screened from road rights-of-way and adjacent land uses per Section 10.2.E. - F. Outside Storage Prohibited.
-No storage outside of the self-storage buildings shall be permitted. - G. Limitations on Use.
-The use of the premises shall be limited to storage only and shall not be used for operating any other business, for maintaining or repairing of vehicles, recreational equipment, or other items, for recreational activity, hobby, or any purpose other than the storage of personal and business items as described herein. - H. Hard-Surfacing Required.
+The maximum length of any self-storage building shall be two hundred fifty (250) feet. - E. Additional Standards for the Business Districts.
+In the B-4 and B-5 zoning districts, self-storage buildings shall be accessory to Principal Permitted Use(s) as allowed in the zoning district and located to the rear of the lot or otherwise arranged in a manner clearly secondary to the Principal Permitted Use(s). - F. Additional Standards for the Industrial Districts.
+Self-storage buildings shall only be allowed in the I-1 and I-2 zoning districts where they are either accessory to Principal Permitted Use(s) as allowed in the zoning district and located to the rear of the lot or otherwise arranged in a manner clearly secondary to the Principal Permitted Use(s), or shall be limited to lots that the Planning Commission has determined to be unsuitable by size, location or configuration for development of Principal Permitted Use(s) as allowed in the zoning district. - G. Recreational Vehicle Storage as an Accessory Use.
+Storage outside of the self-storage buildings in a Business District shall be prohibited, except for limited outdoor storage of recreational vehicles as defined in Section 2.2, which shall be allowed as an accessory use subject to the following limitations: - Outdoor storage of recreational vehicles shall be incidental in character and subordinate to the principal use on the site. - 2.
+The outdoor storage area shall be located outside of all required setback areas, secured within a fence or a wall that conforms to Section 7.6 (Fences and Walls), and fully screened from road rights-of-way and adjacent land uses per Section 10.2.E. - H. Outside Storage Prohibited.
+No storage outside of the self-storage buildings shall be permitted. - I. Limitations on Use.
+The use of the premises shall be limited to storage only and shall not be used for operating any other business, for maintaining or repairing of vehicles, recreational equipment, or other items, for recreational activity, hobby, or any purpose other than the storage of personal and business items as described herein. - J. Hard-Surfacing Required.
 All entrances, exits, driveways, parking areas, and maneuvering areas shall be hard surface with asphalt or concrete and shall be drained to move storm water away from the storage units.